Penha (São Paulo Metro)

-Penha-Lojas Besni is a station on Line 3 (Red) of the São Paulo Metro.
+Penha, also known as Penha–Lojas Besni for sponsorship reasons, is a station on Line 3 (Red) of the São Paulo Metro.
 The station was renamed after the purchase of the naming right by the shoes and sneakers store network Lojas Besni.

 SPTrans Lines

 The following SPTrans bus lines can be accessed.
 Passengers may use a Bilhete Único card for transfer: